Wer-Wolf/Morse-Cache/README.md

 * ```avrdude``` - programming software

 ## **License:**
-This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details

 ## **Authors:**